søndag 7. august 2011

 They run some more, and when they stop, the others once again question her why they should trust the Doctor, and who he is.
 "The only story you'll ever tell — if you survive him."
 I love that line.
 Very fitting and true.
 Anita comments that he doesn't seem to know her or trust her, and she snaps, "There's a tiny problem.
 He hasn't met me yet." and walks over to the Doctor.

-Ohgod, and then she tells him to be less emotional.
+And then she tells him to be less emotional.
 The Pond girls... they know that's when he makes mistakes.
 She knows this will be the man she loves, even though he doesn't know her here.
 He has all the same flaws.
-They argue a little, and then Lux suddenly interupts, "For Heaven's sake!
+They argue a little, and then Lux suddenly interrupts, "For Heaven's sake!
 Look at the pair of you!
 We're all gonna die right here, and you're just squabbling like an old married couple!"
 And a look passes between River and the Doctor.
-Moffaaat!

 Later, River comments she wishes the Doctor was there.
-Aw, she misses Eleven.
+She misses the eleventh Doctor.

 "You know when you see a photograph of someone you know but it's from years before you met them, and it's like they're not quite... finished, they're- they're not quite done yet?
 Well... yes, the Doctor's here.
 He came when I called just like he always does.
 But not my Doctor.
 Now, my Doctor...
 I've seen whole armies turn and run away, and he'd just swagger off back to his TARDIS and open the doors with a snap of his fingers.
 The Doctor... in the TARDIS — next stop: everywhere."